JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Dataset Creation

 \subsection{Methodology}

-\paragraph{Overview} First, one worker performs the following procedures for each category: (i) translate the BBQ template into Japanese, (ii) annotate issues that may divide opinions, be unfamiliar, or contain undesired biases in the settings, and (iii) create additional templates.
+\paragraph{Overview} \final{We created the JBBQ dataset semi-automatically.
+The manual work was performed by five NLP researchers whose native language is Japanese.} First, a single researcher performed the following procedures for each category: (i) translate the BBQ template into Japanese, (ii) annotate issues that may divide opinions or be unfamiliar in Japanese culture, and (iii) create additional templates \newmod{related to harmful social biases in Japan}.

-Next, another worker double-checks the translations and annotations for which he/she is not responsible for the above work to see if there are any improvements.
-Finally, all workers discuss the results of the double-check and finalize the corrections.
-The work was performed by five researchers whose native language is Japanese and who major in Natural Language Processing.
-The following paragraphs describe the details of each procedure.
+Next, a different researcher double-checked those translations and annotations to see whether any improvements could be made.
+Finally, all researchers discussed the results and finalized any corrections.
+The various procedures are detailed in the following paragraphs.

-\paragraph{Template Translation and Modification} First, the BBQ templates were translated using the DeepL API\footnote{\url{https://www.deepl.com/pro-api}}.
-Second, we manually checked and modified the translation results.
-We first automatically translated the English BBQ examples with one potential phrase filled in slots into Japanese, and then created Japanese templates by modifying the translation results and placing slots according to our guideline.
-In our guideline, expressions were paraphrased to take into account the vocabulary and cultural background specific in Japan.
-We inserted demonstrative words into the disambiguated contexts to clarify who they refer to.
-In addition, since machine-translated questions usually have inconsistent sentence structures, we modified question sentences to follow consistent sentence structures.
-In BBQ, proper names for persons (e.g., ``Jermaine Washington'' as the name of a black male) were used in the vocabulary, while they are incomplete to describe the categories and are not used in CBBQ~\cite{huang2023cbbq}.
-We followed the CBBQ approach and did not use proper names in JBBQ.
+\paragraph{Template Translation and Modification} First, the BBQ templates and vocabulary were translated using the DeepL API.\footnote{\url{https://www.deepl.com/pro-api}} Second, to ensure a high-quality translation reflecting Japanese cultural contexts, we manually checked and modified the translation results.

+We automatically translated the English BBQ examples with one potential phrase filled in slots into Japanese, and then we created Japanese templates by modifying the translation results and placing the slots according to our guidelines.
+We also automatically translated the vocabulary in BBQ and then manually modified it. \newmod{In our guidelines, expressions were paraphrased to account for the social and cultural background specific to Japan.
+For example, we considered Japanese physical and personal characteristics (e.g., body weight, height, and humble personality) in our vocabulary.
+In JBBQ, we also reflected Japanese cultural background such as buying property and taking out insurance.
+In BBQ, the vocabulary contains proper names for persons, whereas in CBBQ they are incomplete for describing the categories and so are not used~\cite{huang2023cbbq}.
+We followed the CBBQ approach and did not use proper names in JBBQ. }

+We inserted demonstrative words into the disambiguated contexts to clarify to whom they refer.
+In addition, since machine-translated questions usually have inconsistent sentence structures, we modified certain question sentences to ensure consistency.